hashicorp/terraform-provider-aws/website/docs/d/iam_policy_document.html.markdown

 * `effect` (Optional) - Whether this statement allows or denies the given actions.
 Valid values are `Allow` and `Deny`.
 Defaults to `Allow`.
 * `not_actions` (Optional) - List of actions that this statement does *not* apply to.
 Use to apply a policy statement to all actions *except* those listed.
 * `not_principals` (Optional) - Like `principals` except these are principals that the statement does *not* apply to.
 * `not_resources` (Optional) - List of resource ARNs that this statement does *not* apply to.
 Use to apply a policy statement to all resources *except* those listed.
+Conflicts with `resources`.
 * `principals` (Optional) - Configuration block for principals.
 Detailed below.
 * `resources` (Optional) - List of resource ARNs that this statement applies to.
 This is required by AWS if used for an IAM policy.
+Conflicts with `not_resources`.
 * `sid` (Optional) - Sid (statement ID) is an identifier for a policy statement.

 ### `condition`